OriWiisp/ExoNode/README.md

-# VEXOGA Operating System
+# ExoNode for Quantum compatibility layer

-**VEXOGA** is an experimental operating system designed to run on **RISC-V architecture**.
-It enables distributed computing by managing a cluster of **EXOVega processor cards** and their **virtual machines (VMs)**.
-It also features a **CLI** and a **GUI** for managing the cluster, VMs, and more.
+**ExoNode for Quantum** is an experimental compatibility layer designed to run on **RISC-V architecture**.
+It enables distributed computing by managing a cluster of **QUANTUM-V Processor nodes**.
+It also features a **CLI** and a **GUI** for managing the cluster, VMs over Quantum, and more.

-VEXOGA is designed for high-performance tasks and virtualization in a cluster environment.
-It leverages PCIe communication for managing multiple nodes and VMs, and includes basic virtualization support.
+ExoNode for Quantum is designed for high-performance tasks and virtualization in a cluster environment.
+It leverages PCIe communication for managing multiple nodes and VMs over Quantum, and includes basic virtualization support.

 ---